melnikoff-oleg/3D-CV-camera-tracker/README.md

 # 3D-CV-camera-tracker
-Program takes video or simply sequence of frames and gives 3D-positions of camera and points cloud on every frame of the video
+Program takes video or simply sequence of frames and gives 3D-positions of camera and scene points cloud on every frame of the video

 ## Usage
 1. ```pip install -r requirements.txt```